How does surge protector work

 Electrical

-The answer to 'how does surge protector work' is that a surge protector is an electrical device designed to protect electronic equipment from sudden and potentially damaging power surges.
-It works by diverting excess voltage away from connected devices and into the ground, preventing damage to sensitive electronics like computers, TVs, and appliances.
+The answer to 'how does surge protector work' is that a surge protector is an electrical device that is designed to protect electronic equipment from voltage spikes or surges in the electrical current.
+It works by diverting excess voltage away from the connected devices and into the ground, preventing damage to sensitive electronics like computers, TVs, and appliances.

 Frequently Asked Questions

-A power strip is simply an extension cord with multiple outlets, while a surge protector has built-in circuitry to protect against power surges.
+A power strip is simply an extension cord with multiple outlets, while a surge protector has built-in circuitry to protect against voltage spikes.

 How long do surge protectors last?